CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/remove/remove-backup-from-application.md

 ---
-title: "Remove Scheduled Backup From Application Server"
+title: "Remove Scheduled Backup from Application Server"
-linkTitle: "Remove Scheduled Backup From Application Server"
+linkTitle: "Remove Scheduled Backup from Application Server"
 description: "Instructions to remove scheduled backups from the Application Server."
 weight: 50
 ---